Friedensreich Hundertwasser

 Friedrich Stowasser (15 December 1928 – 19 February 2000), better known by his pseudonym Friedensreich Regentag Dunkelbunt Hundertwasser ([ˈfriːdn̩sraɪç ˈreːɡn̩taːɡ ˈdʊŋkl̩bʊnt ˈhʊndɐtˌvasɐ]), was an Austrian visual artist and architect who also worked in the field of environmental protection.
+He emigrated to the Far North of New Zealand in the 1970s, where he lived and worked for most of the rest of his life.

-Hundertwasser stood out as an opponent of "a straight line" and any standardization, expressing this concept in the field of building design.
+Hundertwasser stood out as an opponent of "a straight line" and any standardisation, expressing this concept in the field of building design.
 His best known work is the Hundertwasserhaus in Vienna, which has become a notable place of interest in the Austrian capital, characterised by imaginative vitality and uniqueness.

 Biography

-The Nazi era was a very difficult time for Hundertwasser and his mother Elsa, who were Jewish.
+The Nazi era was a very hard time for Hundertwasser and his mother Elsa, who were Jewish.
 They avoided persecution by posing as Christians, a credible ruse as Hundertwasser's father had been a Catholic.
 Hundertwasser was baptized as a Catholic in 1935.
 To remain inconspicuous, Hundertwasser also joined the Hitler Youth.
+He has identified himself as "half-Jewish".

 Hundertwasser developed artistic skills early on.
 After the war, he spent three months at the Academy of Fine Arts in Vienna.
 At this time, he began to sign his art as Hundertwasser instead of Stowasser.
 He left to travel, using a small set of paints he carried at all times to sketch anything that caught his eye.
 In Florence, he met the young French painter René Brô for the first time and they became lifelong friends.
 Hundertwasser's first commercial painting success was in 1952–53 with an exhibition in Vienna.

 His adopted surname is based on the translation of "sto" (the Slavic word for "(one) hundred") into German.
 The name Friedensreich has a double meaning as "Peace-realm" or "Peace-rich" (in the sense of "peaceful").
 Therefore, his name Friedensreich Hundertwasser translates directly into English as "Peace-Realm Hundred-Water".
 The other names he chose for himself, Regentag and Dunkelbunt, translate to "Rainy day" and "Darkly multi-coloured".

 In the early 1950s, he entered the field of architecture.
 Hundertwasser also worked in the field of applied art, creating flags, stamps, coins, and posters.
 His most famous flag is his koru flag (designed in 1983), as well as several postage stamps for the Austrian Post Office.
 He also designed stamps for Cape Verde and for the United Nations postal administration in Geneva on the occasion of the 35th anniversary of the Universal Declaration of Human Rights.

 In 1957 Hundertwasser acquired a farm on the edge of Normandy.
 Hundertwasser married Herta Leitner in 1958 but they divorced two years later.
 He married again in 1962 to the Japanese artist Yuko Ikewada but she divorced him in 1966.
 By this time, he had gained a popular reputation for his art.